PPE Portrait Project

 Simple everyday events such as updates from the family, the weather outside, sports news…

-After they are discharged from the ICU, reading and reviewing ICU diary entries can be valuable during the long road to recovery.
+After they are discharged from the ICU, reading and reviewing ICU journal entries can be valuable during the long road to recovery.
 Studies show that the diaries help patients and families understand and integrate their illness experience better, as well as reduce the incidence of PTSD.

 Humans of the Hospital (HOTH)